NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 }
 ```

+In this example, the `_dry_run` marker is used to determine if the entities can be validated, but without committing any information.
+If a command passed through the `_dry_run` works, the command will work when it is changed to `commit`.
+For more information please go to [Dry Run Transactions](https://docs.gdc.cancer.gov/API/Users_Guide/Submission/#dry-run-transactions).

 >__Note:__ Submission of TSV files is also supported by the GDC API.

 Next, the file can either be committed (applied to the project) through the Data Submission Portal as before, or another API query can be performed that will commit the file to the project.
 The transaction number in the URL (467) is printed to the console during the first step of API submission and can also be retrieved from the ['Transactions'](Data_Submission_Process.md#transactions) tab in the Data Submission Portal.